 - fire risks are removed, reduced or managed to an acceptable level to protect lives

-- everyone who may be in, or around, your premises can escape if there is a fire
+- everyone who may be in, or around, your business property can escape if a fire breaks out

 Fire risk assessment and actions to take

-As part of the risk assessment you need to think about all the people who might be on your commercial property, including employees, visitors or members of the public.
+As part of the fire risk assessment you need to think about all the people who might be on your commercial property at a given time, including employees, visitors or members of the public.
 You need to pay particular attention to those who may need special help, such as elderly or disabled people or children.

 - think about who might be particularly at risk - for example disabled employees, or people who work with hazardous chemicals